Our shared heritage

-By focusing on sensory experiences, we create opportunities for a wider audience to engage and connect with Cornwall’s industrial past and the natural heritage which is its legacy.
+By focusing on sensory experiences, we are creating opportunities for a wider audience to engage and connect with Cornwall’s industrial past and the natural heritage which is its legacy.

-Using techniques like sensory trails and sensory stories, we are working with children and adults with different disabilities to test and refine our ideas.
+Using techniques like sensory trails and sensory stories, we are working with disabled children and adults to test and refine our ideas.

 Our aim is to encourage visitor destinations around the country to rethink interpretation and move away from heavy text towards more sensory-engaging materials.
 We will be sharing best practices from venues around the world and producing guidance on how to make interpretation more accessible and engaging.

 Sensory guides draw out the sensory highlights of an area to encourage all visitors to experience heritage through their senses.

 Our Pilchards Pits and Postcards project created sensory guides and digital apps celebrate the oral history and natural landscapes of four unique heritage outdoor environments in Cornwall.